linkerd/website/linkerd.io/content/2-edge/reference/multicluster.md

 and create a federated service called `<svc name>-federated` which will act as a union of all those services with that name.
-For example, all traffic sent to the `store-web-federated` federated service will be load balanced over all replicas of all services name `store-web` in all linked clusters.
+For example, all traffic sent to the `store-web-federated` federated service will be load balanced over all replicas of all services named `store-web` in all linked clusters.

 The concept of "namespace sameness" applies, which means that the federated service will be created in the same namespace as the individual services and